Orlando Cannabis Defense Lawyer

 Orlando Cannabis Penalties

-A conviction for a cannabis charge can result in many different penalties.
+A conviction for an Orlando cannabis charge can result in many different penalties.
 It is important for you to know what penalties you may be facing.
-Some of the penalties for a possession of cannabis conviction may include:
+Some of the penalties for an Orlando cannabis charge conviction may include:

 - Time in Jail or Prison